zedfoxus/google-maps-demo/README.md

 - Catch information about the point when it is drawn
 - Add the information about the point to Info Window when it is clicked
 - Allow the point to be deleted
+- Add Ohio counties on the map using FusionTables

 ---